 Roman 2

-Roman thermae around the year 200 were baths equipped with underground central heating.
-The largest of them had a rectangular swimming pool with cold water, the bottom dimensions were 17m and 51m, the water reaches a height of 150 cm.
+Roman thermae around the year 200 AD were baths equipped with underground central heating.
+The largest of them had a rectangular pool of cold water with base dimensions of 17 m and 51 m, with the water reaching a height of 150 cm.
 Calculate according to Pascal's law:

-b/pressure force acting on the bottom of the pool
+b) the pressure force acting on the bottom of the pool.

 p = 14715 Pa